djplaner/memex/sense/Affordances/educational-technology-what-is-it-and-how-it-works.md

 Argues that education "may usefully be seen as a technological phenomenon" (p.
 1)

 That this perpective
-> has some very far-reachign consequences for research and practice, explaining some hitherto puzzling phenomena, and challenging some of the fundamental beliefs held by many educators and researchers in education (p.
+> has some very far-reaching consequences for research and practice, explaining some hitherto puzzling phenomena, and challenging some of the fundamental beliefs held by many educators and researchers in education (p.
 1)

 ## The nature of technology